inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 green arrow is displayed between ``videoServer`` and ``person1``, representing data link activity at *service* level.

-An other phenomenon can also be observed in the video.
-There is *protocol* level data link activity between ``person2`` and the other nodes.
-This is, because frames are also received in the physical layer of ``person2``, but they are dropped at data link layer level because they are not addressed to ``person2``.
+Another phenomenon can also be observed in the video.
+There is *protocol*-level data link activity between ``person2`` and the other nodes.
+This activity is because frames are also received in the physical layer of ``person2``, but they are dropped at the data link layer level because they are not addressed to ``person2``.

 Visualizing Data Link Activity in a Mobile Ad-Hoc Network